george-xu-code/StarPose/README.md

 # StarPose
-Official code repository for the paper: StarPose: Sparkling Lightweight Human Pose Estimation with Star Operation
+Rethinking Lightweight and Efficient Human Pose Estimation with Star Operation Reconstruction
+## News
+2025/06/01 The paper has been accepted as a short paper at KSEM 2025
 ## Abstract

-Lightweight human pose estimation has long been a research hotspot and challenge in this field.
-Most existing methods primarily focus on introducing high-resolution design patterns in HRNet, followed by lightweight modifications.
-However, the presence of multi-resolution branches introduces a throughput bottleneck in this paradigm.
-This study proposes StarPose, a single-branch, upsampling-free network structure.
-The network is designed with HRPVT-S as the macro architecture, and all micro block designs are optimized from a lightweight perspective.
-Furthermore, the overall architecture is restructured using the advanced lightweight design insight: the star operation, which can handle high-dimensional features while computing in a low dimensional space.
-The proposed method achieves two times faster inference speed than Lite-HRNet with almost the same model complexity on the MS COCO and MPII benchmarks, while maintaining superior accuracy, thereby setting a new state-of-the-art performance.
+Lightweight human pose estimation has long been a research hotspot and challenge in the field.
+Most existing methods primarily rely on introducing the high-resolution design pattern from HRNet and subsequently performing lightweight modifications.
+However, the multi-resolution branches in this paradigm result in a bottleneck in terms of throughput.
+To address this issue, this study proposes StarPose, a single-branch, upsampling-free macro architecture based on HRPVT.
+By optimizing all micro block designs from a lightweight perspective and reconstructing the network using the advanced star operation design insight, the proposed method can handle high-dimensional features while computing in a low-dimensional space, akin to the mechanism of kernel functions, thereby achieving more effective semantic feature representation.
+The proposed method achieves 2× faster inference speed than Lite-HRNet under nearly the same model complexity on the MS COCO and MPII benchmarks, while maintaining superior accuracy.
+This significant improvement unlocks greater potential for deployment on resource-constrained edge devices.

 <img src="/resources/starpose.jpg"/>